 The Janssen vaccine leverages the AdVac vaccine platform to engineer a common cold virus to carry genetic instructions into the arm cells where they construct a replica of the coronavirus spike, triggering the immune system.

-On 18 May 2021, the Kingdom clarified that Janssen vaccine is approved for incoming visitors.
+On 18 May 2021, the Kingdom clarified that the Janssen vaccine is approved for incoming visitors.

 The Moderna vaccine primarily works by injecting a fraction of the COVID-19 virus’ genetic code into the body.
 This will trigger the body’s immune response, therefore, creating antibodies capable of fighting the virus.